angular/angular/aio/content/guide/upgrade.md

 working.
 But when you change the bootstrap to that of a Hybrid app, you must make a few changes.

-Update the `protractor-conf.js` to sync with hybrid apps:
+Update the `protractor-conf.js` to sync with hybrid applications:

 <code-example format="">
   ng12Hybrid: true